 That’s where we come in.
-Steven C. Laird and Wade A. Barrow are among a select group that includes less than two percent of all Texas lawyers who are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+Steven C. Laird is among a select group that includes less than two percent of all Texas lawyers who are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 Steve also is Board Certified by the Texas Board of Legal Specialization in Civil Trial Law, a designation earned by even fewer Texas attorneys.
-Both Wade and Steve also are Board Certified in Civil Trial Advocacy by the National Board of Trial Advocacy, the only outside certification recognized by the State Bar of Texas.
-Together, these two lawyers have represented personal injury and wrongful death clients for decades.
+Steve also is Board Certified in Civil Trial Advocacy by the National Board of Trial Advocacy, the only outside certification recognized by the State Bar of Texas.
+The Law Firm of Steven C. Laird has successfully represented personal injury and wrongful death clients for decades.

 We handle a wide variety of personal injury cases on behalf of victims and their loved ones, and we have a track record of successful courtroom verdicts and pretrial settlements to show for it.